 Focus features can be used to sharpen or diminish the contrast between the object and the background, and adjust the depth of field.
 The settings will be captured at runtime except if changes are made to the model during the Configure Model step.
-See section Configuring the Model on page 75 for more details.
+See Configure the model section for more details.